awsdocs/aws-powershell-user-guide/doc_source/saml-pst.md

    The cmdlet returns the friendly name you assigned by using the `-StoreAs` parameter, so you can use it when you run `Set-AWSSamlRoleProfile` in the next line\.

-1. Now, you run the `Set-AWSSamlRoleProfile` cmdlet to authenticate with the AD FS identity provider and get the set of roles \(in the SAML assertion\) that the user is authorized to perform\.
+1. Now, run the `Set-AWSSamlRoleProfile` cmdlet to authenticate with the AD FS identity provider and get the set of roles \(in the SAML assertion\) that the user is authorized to perform\.

    The `Set-AWSSamlRoleProfile` cmdlet uses the returned set of roles to either prompt the user to select a role to associate with the specified profile, or validate that role data provided in parameters is present \(if not, the user is prompted to choose\)\.
 If the user is authorized for only one role, the cmdlet associates the role with the profile automatically, without prompting the user\.
 There is no need to provide a credential to set up a profile for domain\-joined usage\.